globalizejs/globalize/README.md

 changes][], [new features][], [bug fixes][], [documentation improvements][], [date module][], [currency module][], [message module][], [number module][], [plural module][], [relative time module][].
-Some people like to begin with documentation or quick changes.
-But, each one likes different things.
+Some people like to begin with documentation or quick changes, but each one likes different things.
 We hope this could be of help.

 [bug fixes]: https://github.com/jquery/globalize/labels/bug